Mastering the Writing Process: From Idea to Finished Product in 9 Steps

 The writing process begins with that first moment of inspiration and goes all the way to the moment you make your work available to readers.
 Following a process means that you plan what to do first, second and so forth, so that each step logically follows the one before it and helps you complete the next step with greater ease.
 By mastering the writing process and tailoring it to every project, you can improve the quality of your work and love every minute of sitting down to write.

-Keep reading to discover 9 major steps of the writing process and how to apply them.
+Keep reading to learn more about the 9 major steps of the writing process and how to apply them.

 What are the steps of the writing process?